VinayakBagaria/Firefox-Downloader/README.md

-# Firefox Downloader for Youtube
+# Firefox Downloader and Streamer for Youtube

 For all the hostelites of FECU who can't access youtube videos after 10pm, an add-on for you.